Tab Benoit

 Tab Benoit (born November 17, 1967) is an American blues guitarist, musician, and singer.
 His playing combines a number of blues styles, primarily Delta blues.

 He plays a stock 1972 Fender Telecaster Thinline electric guitar and writes his own musical compositions.
-Benoit graduated from Vandebilt Catholic High School in Houma, Louisiana in May 1985.
+Benoit graduated from Vandebilt Catholic High School in Houma, Louisiana, in May 1985.
 In 2003, he formed "Voice of the Wetlands," an organization promoting awareness of coastal wetlands preservation.

 Career

 Early years

+Benoit was born in Houma, Louisiana, United States.
 A guitar player since his teenage years, Benoit appeared at the Blues Box, a music club and cultural center in Baton Rouge run by guitarist Tabby Thomas.
-Playing guitar alongside Thomas, Raful Neal, Henry Gray, and other high-profile regulars at the club, Benoit learned the blues first-hand from a faculty of living blues legends.
+Playing guitar alongside Thomas, Raful Neal, Henry Gray, and other high-profile regulars at the club, Benoit learned the blues first-hand from several living blues legends.
 He formed a trio in 1987 and began playing clubs in Baton Rouge and New Orleans.
 He began touring other parts of the South two years later and started touring more of the United States in 1991.
 Today he continues to perform across the country.

 Benoit was featured in the IMAX film, Hurricane on the Bayou.